wvanderwey/ROP/ROP-analysis-of-multiple-samples.md

-If the number of samples is larger then the number of jobs allowed on the cluster use  `--qsubArray`
+If the number of samples is larger then the number of jobs allowed on the cluster use  `--qsubArray`.

 ```